This is an old revision of the document!

 7. Note that to listen to music streaming from your PirateBox, you can repeat the steps above but by clicking the “MUSIC > Files” link in step #2.

-If you plan to connect to PirateBox with a laptop computer, you should first download and install BubbleUPnP and MX Player from the Google Play Store.
+If you are connected to your PirateBox through an Android device, you can download and install the media player from the Google Play Store.

-If you plan to connect to PirateBox with an iPhone or iPad, you should first download and install Ace Player from the iOS App Store.
+If you are connected to your PirateBox through an iPhone or iPad, you can download and install the media player through the App Store.

 Streaming Video Tips

-To improve your video streaming experience, it is best to optimize the video files by first converting them to an appropriate size and video codec for your media viewing device using a transcoder like the Handbrake Open Source Video Transcoder.
+To enhance your video streaming experience, it is best to optimize the video files by converting them to an appropriate size and video codec for your media viewing device using a transcoder like the Handbrake Open Source Video Transcoder.
 This will help ensure that your video files play flawlessly when streaming from the PirateBox.